Ratification Date: 16/05/2025

 - Under the age of 18

-- Pregnant or breastfeeding
+- Currently pregnant or breastfeeding

 - Palliative care / end of life

-- Are unwilling to participate fully and comply with the weight management service
+OR are unwilling to participate fully and comply with the weight management service